-- Ambulatory surgical facility fees for procedures normally performed in a provider's office. - Prescription drugs and medications, other than those used where they are dispensed.
-Prescription drugs may be covered under the prescription drug benefit starting on page D-18. - Oral contraceptives or over-the-counter FDA-approved female contraceptive drugs, devices or supplies.
-These may be covered under the prescription drug benefit (see page D-18 for information about the prescription drug benefit). - Cosmetic services. - To the extent of any penalty assessed for any treatment or services requiring the prior authorization program, when this mandatory program is not used as required. - Eyeglasses or contact lenses, other than the first pair required as a result of and immediately following cataract surgery. - Procedures to reverse a voluntary sterilization. - Unless specifically listed as covered, dental services for or in connection with: - Alveolar ridge augmentation or implant procedures, whether of natural or artificial materials, to stabilize or otherwise alter natural or artificial teeth. - Dental extractions. - > Replacement or repair of dental appliances required as a result of accidental injury (including but not limited to bridgework).
+- Unless specified as covered, non-network care. - Ambulatory surgical facility fees for procedures normally performed in a provider's office. - Prescription drugs and medications, other than those used where they are dispensed.
+Prescription drugs may be covered under the prescription drug benefit starting on page D-14. - Oral contraceptives or over-the-counter FDA-approved female contraceptive drugs, devices or supplies (see page D-14 for information about the prescription drug benefit).

-- > Routine care of the teeth and supporting oral tissues, or replacement of natural teeth lost as a result of injury. - Treatment of temporomandibular joint (TMJ) disorders, craniofacial disorders or orthogoathic disorders, unless UNITE HERE HEALTH or its representative provides written prior approval, and then only for the following conditions: - > Severe rheumatoid arthritis involving multiple joints in which there is significant pathology. - > Traumatic injuries causing disk rupture or ligament perforations. - Removal of prosthetic devices when their presence creates clear medical risk to the patient. - Surgery to modify jaw relationships including, but not limited to, osteoplasty and genioplasty procedures. - Physical examinations required in connection with employment or to obtain a medical certificate, including related to any of the following: for the purpose of purchasing life insurance, obtaining a marriage license, school exams, sports physicals. - Immunizations required for travel purposes. - Facility charges by a clinic when a healthcare professional also bills for an office visit in conjunction with the clinic visit. - Hospital charges for personal comfort items, including but not limited to telephones, televisions, cosmetics, guest trays, magazines, and bed or cots for family members or other guests. - Supplies or equipment for personal hygiene, comfort or convenience such as, but not limited to, air conditioning, humidifier, physical fitness and exercise equipment, tanning bed, or water bed. - Home construction for any reason. - Private duty nursing care. - Hearing aids.
-Hearing aids are covered under the hearing aid benefit shown on page D-29. - Eye exams, except as specifically stated as covered, or unless the exam is for the diagnosis or treatment of an accidental bodily injury or an illness.
-However, eye exams may be covered under the vision benefits. - Except as specifically covered under the Plan, non-healthcare items or services, including but not limited to oral nutrition or supplements, and disposable supplies, such as bandages, antiseptics, and diapers.
+- Unless specifically listed as covered, dental services for or in connection with the treatment of teeth, natural or otherwise, and supporting structures, including but is not limited to: - Alveolar ridge augmentation or implant procedures, whether of natural or artificial materials, to stabilize or otherwise alter natural or artificial teeth. - Dental extractions. - Replacement or repair of dental appliances required as a result of accidental injury (including but not limited to bridgework). - > Dental services for or in connection with routine care of the teeth and supporting oral tissues, or restorative services to replace natural teeth lost as a result of injury. - Treatment of temporomandibular joint (TMJ) disorders, craniofacial disorders or orthognathic disorders, unless UNITE HERE HEALTH or its representative provides written prior approval, and then only for the following conditions: - > Severe rheumatoid arthritis involving multiple joints in which there is significant pathology. - ➤ Traumatic injuries causing disk rupture or ligament perforations. - Removal of prosthetic devices when their presence creates clear medical risk to the patient. - Surgery to modify jaw relationships including, but not limited to, osteoplasty and genioplasty procedures. - Private duty nursing care. - Except as specifically covered under the Plan, non-healthcare items or services, including but not limited to oral nutrition or supplements, and disposable supplies, such as bandages, antiseptics, and diapers.

-- > What you pay for your covered prescription drugs. - > What types of prescription drugs are covered. - ▶ How the safety and cost containment programs help save you money and help protect your health. - ▶ How much of a prescription drug you can get at one time. - ▶ What the mail-order pharmacy is and how to use it. - What the specialty order pharmacy is and when you must use it. - > What types of prescription drugs are not covered.
+- ▶ What you pay for your covered prescription drugs. - ➤ What types of prescription drugs are covered. - ▶ How the safety and cost containment programs help save you money and help protect your health. - How much of a prescription drug you can get at one time. - ▶ What the mail-order pharmacy is and how to use it. - ▶ What the specialty order pharmacy is and when you must use it. - ▶ What types of prescription drugs are not covered.

 Hospitality Rx (a subsidiary of UNITE HERE HEALTH) provides pharmacy benefit management services.
 Hospitality Rx contracts with several organizations to provide specialized administrative services.
-Benefits are only paid if you buy your prescription drugs at a pharmacy that participates in the network, like CVS.
+Benefits are only paid if you buy your prescription drugs at a pharmacy that participates in the network, like Walgreens.
 Not all retail pharmacies are in your pharmacy network.
-Drugs and supplies are FREE at the Health Center pharmacy, including two locations in Pennsylvania!
+CVS, Sam's Club, and Wal-Mart are not in your network.